stevenknox/GenericApi/README.md

 [![NuGet](https://img.shields.io/nuget/v/Nuget.Core.svg)](https://www.nuget.org/packages/GenericApi)  [![Twitter Follow](https://img.shields.io/twitter/follow/espadrine.svg?style=social&label=Follow)](https://twitter.com/stevenknox101)

-# Generic WebAPI, Service Layer and Repository for AspNetCore
+# Generic WebAPI and Repository for AspNetCore

 > Please note this is still in active development and hasn't been tested enough yet for Production systems.
 Currently perfect for prototyping and if you encounter any problems please open an issue or create a pull request.

-Middleware to dynamically generate WebAPI controllers and a Service and Repository Layer for any Model that has been registered as a DBSet in EFCore.
-Simply decorate your Model class or inherit from a base GenericModel class, register the middleware in your startup class and it will create full a full API with the underlying CRUD Service layer.
+Middleware to dynamically generate WebAPI controllers and Repository Layer for any Model that has been registered as a DBSet in EFCore.
+Simply decorate your Model class or inherit from a base GenericModel class, register the middleware in your startup class and it will create full a full API with the underlying CRUD repository layer.

 **Get Started**